wbudoyo07/Fist-To-Five/README.md

 # Project2

-Our project is an app that links virtual store items to user review page via a QR Code scanner.
+Our project is an app that links virtual store items to user a review page via a QR Code scanner.

 From a scanned QR code, The landing page will be a review prompt for the item.
 Once review is submitted, user can read other reviews.